dps923/winter2017/assignments/a6-query-itunes-store.md

 Next, write another function, probably named something like ```textFieldDidChange```.
 It does not need any parameters, and it won't return anything.
 Its only purpose is to call the function you just wrote above, and use the result to set the button's ```isEnabled``` setting.

 When will this new function be called?
 Whenever a "text field did change".
 Does this happen automatically?
 No - we must configure this.
 We suggest that you configure this in ```viewDidLoad()```.
-Here's a typical configuration statement, assuming a placeholder name for the outlet:
+Here's a typical configuration statement, assuming a placeholder name for the outlet.
+You will need three of these statements, one for each text field:

 ```swift
 ui-object-outlet-name.addTarget(self, action: #selector(textFieldDidChange), for: .editingChanged)